-Litigation that centres on whether an occurrence falls within a given policy period is generally referred to as a 'trigger of coverage' dispute.
-Trigger describes what must happen within the policy period in order for an insurer's coverage obligations to be implicated.
+Litigation that centres on whether a given policy period has been implicated by an occurrence is generally referred to as a 'trigger of coverage' dispute.
+'Trigger' describes what must happen within the policy period for an insurer's coverage obligations to be implicated.
 In cases involving ongoing or continuous property damage or personal injury, the question of what triggers policy coverage may be complex.
 From a legal perspective, courts employ several different methods to resolve trigger disputes.
-For bodily injury claims, the operative 'trigger' event has been held to be:
+For bodily injury claims, the operative trigger event has been held to be:

-- at the time of exposure to a harmful substance; - at the time the injury manifests itself;

-- at the time of actual 'injury in fact'; or - · a combination or inclusion of all of the above.
+- · at the time of exposure to a harmful substance; - at the time the injury manifests itself; - at the time of actual 'injury in fact'; or - · a combination or inclusion of all of the above.